ejmichael/little-fish/README.md

-# My SImple E-Commerce App
+# My Simple E-Commerce App

 Welcome to my e-commerce application!
 This README provides detailed instructions on setting up and running the application, including any necessary API keys or configuration details.